-In a special video, Mass General's Rochelle Walensky, MD, MPH, addresses common questions about navigating COVID-19 during the winter months.
+In a special video, Rochelle Walensky, MD, MPH, former chief of the Infectious Diseases Division at Mass General, addresses common questions about navigating COVID-19 during the winter months.

-In December 2020, the FDA approved two COVID-19 vaccines (Pfizer/BioNTech and Moderna) for Emergency Use Authorization, both of which are beginning to be distributed across the country.
+In February 2021, the FDA approved Emergency Use Authorization (EUA) for the Johnson & Johnson single-dose COVID-19 vaccine which followed the approval in December 2020 for the Pfizer/BioNTech and Moderna COVID-19 vaccines, all of which are beginning to be distributed across the country.
 Mark Poznansky, MD, PhD, director of the Vaccine & Immunotherapy Center at Massachusetts General Hospital offers guidance and answers to common questions regarding this latest development in the fight against COVID-19.

 Are there any COVID-19 vaccines approved by the Food and Drug Administration (FDA)?

-Currently, the FDA has given Emergency Use Authorization for the Pfizer/BioNTech and Moderna vaccines.
-Both are currently being rolled out for broader use across the United States.
+Currently, the FDA has given Emergency Use Authorization for the Johnson & Johnson, Pfizer/BioNTech and Moderna vaccines.
+All three are currently being rolled out for broader use across the United States.

 Who can get vaccinated right now?